JJAWESOM234/Team13-Academic-Assessment-Assistant/jsonforms-react-seed-master/README.md

 ## File Structure

-Let's briefly have a look at the most important files:

-- `src/schema.json` contains the JSON schema (also referred to as 'data schema')
+- `src/schema.json` contains the JSON schema
-- `src/uischema.json` contains the UI schema
 - `src/index.tsx` is the entry point of the application.
 We also customize the Material UI theme to give each control more space.
 - `src/App.tsx` is the main app component and makes use of the `JsonForms` component in order to render a form.

-The [data schema](src/schema.json) defines the structure of a Task: it contains attributes such as title, description, due date and so on.

-The [corresponding UI schema](src/uischema.json) specifies controls for each property and puts them into a vertical layout that in turn contains two horizontal layouts.
+The [corresponding UI schema](src/uischema.json) specifies controls for each property and puts them into a vertical layout that in turn contains two horizontal layouts. //NOT YET INCLUDED IN THIS VERSION

 ## Rendering JSON Forms

 JSON Forms is rendered by importing and using the `JsonForms` component and directly handing over the `schema`, `uischema`, `data`, `renderer` and `cell` props.
 We listen to changes in the form via the `onChange` callback.

-## Custom renderers

-Please see [our corresponding tutorial](https://jsonforms.io/docs/tutorial) on how to add custom renderers.
+## Release Notes 3/1/2023

+This release only displays a default rendering of the schema.json.
+It does not yet have dynamic implementations or a uischema.json file to modify formating.